Dr. Alex Jimenez, El Paso's Chiropractor

 What Causes Central Sensitization?

 Central sensitization involves specific changes to the nervous system.
-Changes in the dorsal horn of the spinal cord and in the brain occur, particularly at the cellular level, such as at the receptor sites.
+Changes occur in the dorsal horn of the spinal cord and in the brain, particularly at the cellular level, such as at receptor sites.
 As mentioned previously, it has long been proven that fractures and spinal cord injuries can cause central sensitization.
 It stands to reason.
-Strokes and spinal cord injuries cause harm to the central nervous system, including the brain, in the event of strokes, and the spinal cord, in the case of spinal cord injuries.
-These injuries change the sections of the nervous system which are involved in central sensitization.
+Strokes and spinal cord injuries cause harm to the central nervous system, including the brain in the case of strokes and the spinal cord in the case of spinal cord injuries.
+These injuries change the sections of the nervous system that are involved in central sensitization.

 However, what about the other, more prevalent, types of chronic pain disorders, recorded above, such as headaches, chronic back pain, or pain in the extremities?
-The accidents or conditions which lead to these kinds of chronic pain are not direct injuries to the brain or spinal cord.
-Rather, they include injuries or condition which affect the peripheral nervous system, particularly in that are of the nervous system which lies outside the spinal cord and brain.
+The accidents or conditions that lead to these kinds of chronic pain are not direct injuries to the brain or spinal cord.
+Rather, they include injuries or conditions that affect the peripheral nervous system, particularly in those areas of the nervous system that involve the spinal cord and brain.
 How can health issues associated with the peripheral nervous system contribute to modifications in the central nervous system and cause chronic pain in the isolated area of the initial injury?
 In summary, how can isolated migraine headaches eventually become chronic daily headaches?
 How can an acute low back lifting injury become chronic low back pain?
 How does an injury to the hand or foot turn into a complex regional pain syndrome?

 There are probably multiple factors that cause the development of central sensitization in these ‘peripheral’ chronic pain disorders.
 These variables may be divided into two classes:

-The first group involves those factors that might predispose individuals to developing central sensitization once an accident occurs and the next group involves antecedent factors that boost central sensitization once pain begins.
+The first group involves factors that may predispose individuals to developing central sensitization following an accident, and the next group involves antecedent factors that exacerbate central sensitization once pain begins.

 Dr. Alex Jimenez’s Insight